Kikail/Dual/README.md

 # Dual
-A C framework to make 3DS/2DS videogames.
-Compatible with my videogame console.
+A C framework to make 3DS/2DS like videogames.
+Compatible with my future dual screen videogame console.